 - Understanding the Earth for a safer world

 In 2020, the theme is Remote Sensing: Global Perspectives for Local Solutions.

 One can see that the environment, our living planet, energy etc. are some of the focus of the community who attends these events.
 This is why the choice of a place which for most of the attendees will need between 12 and 50 hours of travel by plane is questionable.
 Some may try to get there by other means, but Hawaii is a 6h flight (one way) for everybody.

+Let’s do the math.
+If we assume greenhouse gas emissions of 1/4 tonne CO2 equivalent per hour flying, this is between 3 and 12 tonnes per person (knowing that In order to stop climate change, 0.6 tonnes is the maximum amount of CO2 that can be generated by a single person in a year).
 Let’s assume an average of 7.
-IGARSS 2019 in Yokohama had 2600 attendees.
+IGARSS 2019 in Yokohama had 2600.
 We can imagine that at least the same amount of people would want to go to Hawaii, although one could argue that Hawaii may attract more people.
-The calculator says that 18,200 tonnes of C02 would be emitted just by flying to IGARSS.
-That is the maximum amount that 30,000 people can produce in a year if we want to stop climate change.
+The calculator says that 18200 tonnes of C02 would be emitted just by flying to IGARSS, that is the maximum amount that 30,000 people can produce in a year if we want to stop climate change.